Botanical name: Lilium

 Soil type: Loamy

 At home in both formal and naturalistic settings, lilies also most take readily to containers.
-They all make wonderful cut flowers.
+Plus, they all make wonderful cut flowers!

-By carefully blending early, mid-season, and late varieties into your garden, you will enjoy their bewitching blooms and seductive scents from spring through frost.
+By carefully blending early, mid-season, and late varieties into your garden, you will enjoy their magnificant blooms from spring through frost.

 - Note: Lilies do not thrive in Zones 9 to 10 without a period of refrigeration; they need a cold, dormant period.

-- Water trapped beneath the scales may rot the bulb, so a well-drained site is essential.
+- Select a site with soil that drains well.
+How can you tell?
+After a good rain, find a spot that is the first to dry out.
+Water trapped beneath the scales may rot the bulb, so a well-drained site is essential.

-- Grow in soil enriched with leaf mold or well-rotted organic matter.
+- Enrich the soil with leaf mold or well-rotted organic matter to encourage good drainage..

 - Dig a hole 2 to 3 times as deep as the bulbs are high and set the bulb in the hole pointy side up.
 Fill the hole with soil and tamp gently.